alinskij/alinskij/README.md

 ## 💫 About Me:
 I'm currently learning C and C++ to become a Linux kernel maintainer and develop other cool stuff on Linux.
 I like to work with computers at the lowest and simplest level possible, rather than using high-level programming languages.
 I try to stick to the UNIX philosophy when developing.
-Besides development, I'm into books and cryptocurrency.
+Besides development, I'm into books and blogging.

 ## 📫 Contact Me:
 - **Email**: alinskij@proton.me